lortizp23/github-games/README.md

 ## Welcome to GitHub Games - Omar Vásquez
 A project based learning activity for people who are getting started with Git and GitHub.
-Cambio V.S.
+Cambio V.S.1

 You can play the game at: https://githubschool.github.io/github-games/